 By law, paid parental leave is available to eligible employees only in connection with the birth or placement of a son or daughter that occurs on or after October 1, 2020 and is not effective with respect to any birth or placement (for adoption or foster care) occurring before October 1, 2020.

-For more information regarding eligibility, please see Eligibility Requirements for Paid Parental Leave (PPL).
+For more information regarding how to request PPL, please see Process for Requesting PPL

 What is required to use Paid Parental Leave?